F286/f286.github.io/_posts/2016-5-1-Basic-Convolution-Overview.md

 ![Convolution]({{site.baseurl}}/images/convolution1.jpg)

-> the final output is 2x2, less than the original 4x4.
+> The final output is 2x2, less than the original 4x4.
 Padding can be added to the image to avoid this.